jenkinsci/report-generic-chart-column-plugin/README.md

 ## Limitations

 The limitations flows from double settings and from fact that each chart can show only only one value.
 The non-shared denylist/allowlist is a negative which we are working on to improve.
-One line only is considered as - due toscalled graph - definitely positive.
+One line only is considered as - due to scaled graph - definitely positive.

 ## Range around allowlisted